Mon people: Toungoo conquest and flight to Siam

-Although Tabinshwehti's made efforts to win over the Mon people, the Bamar monarch consistently emphasized his claim to Bamar nationality and sovereignty.
+Although Tabinshwehti made efforts to win over the Mon, he consistently emphasized his claim to Bamar nationality and sovereignty.
 Nevertheless, Tabinshwehti was relatively more tolerant than later Toungoo kings who outlawed the Mon language and persecuted the Mon people.

 Following Tabinshwehti's coronation in 1546, Ayutthaya launched several raids on Lower Burma, including the successful capture of Tavoy in 1548.
 With the Toungoo dynasty in disarray after Tabinshwehti's death in 1550, the Mon launched another bid for independence under the leadership of the legendary Mon rebel, the Smim Htaw.
 The Smim Htaw managed to capture the ancient settlement of Dagon and drive the Burmese from Pegu, but a series of intra-Mon disputes allowed Tabinshwehti's general, Bayinnaung, to recapture the city.

-Despite Bayinnaung allowing the Mon people to rule over townships and villages and accept them into the military, he did not grant them the right of national self-determination, and therefore the Mon became subservient to the Bamar.
+Bayinnaung allowed the Mon to govern townships and villages and to enter the military, but not to rule themselves, and they remained subordinate to the Bamar.
 Significant Mon uprisings took place during Bayinnaung's reign, including in 1551 and 1564 when the royal palace at Pegu was destroyed.

 Following the death of King Bayinnaung, his successor King Nanda instituted oppressive policies against the Mon people, leading to the Mon chiefs Phaya Kiat and Phaya Ram attempting to assassinate Naresuan of Phitsanulok in 1584.
 However, they learned that Naresuan was not responsible for the policies and instead joined his campaigns against the Toungoo court.

 In the 17th century, the Bamar king Anaukpetlun launched a counter-attack against the Mon rebels and captured their stronghold at Syriam.
 Eventually, the Mon lands were retaken, and the capital was moved to Pegu.
 An unsuccessful Mon uprising occurred in Martaban in 1661, which led to the pursuit of fleeing Mon refugees into Ayutthaya via the Three Pagodas Pass.

-18th to 19th centuries
+Konbaung rule and migration to Siam

-In the early eighteenth century, the power of the Bamar declined rapidly.
+In the early 18th century, the power of the Bamar declined rapidly.
 The Mon rebels joined forces with the Gwe Shan to restore their former Hanthawaddy Kingdom, and in 1740, a monk with Taungoo royal lineage was made king of Pegu.
 Binnya Dala succeeded him in 1747, and with French support, the Mon established an independent kingdom called the Restored Hanthawaddy Kingdom.
-However, the kingdom fell to Bamar King Alaungpaya in 1757, who invaded and devastated the kingdom, resulting in the deaths of tens of thousands of Mon civilians, including learned Mon monks, pregnant women, and children.
+The kingdom fell to the Bamar king Alaungpaya in 1757.
+Tens of thousands of Mon civilians died in the invasion, among them monks, pregnant women and children.
 The victorious Bamar soldiers massacred over 3,000 Mon monks in the capital city alone.
 During the Konbaung dynasty of Burma, the Mon people experienced harsh rule and massacres that led to a significant migration to Siam and Lanna.
 In addition to facing widespread violence and persecution, the Mon rebelled multiple times, including at Dagon during the reign of Hsinbyushin, resulting in the destruction of the city.
 In 1814, the Mon rebelled again, but were harshly put down yet again.
 These uprisings played a major role in the large wave of Mon migration from Burma to Siam.